SHUs-Lab/BTSD24AN/README.md

 ## Data Preprocessing, Testing, and Visualization using Notebooks

 Raw data were preprocessed and data statistics were extracted using the notebooks under the data_preparation subdirectory.
 Data are preprocessed and object jsons are created for each crop level to conform to the coco dataset spec.
-These notebooks should not be used on the preprocessed dataset, and are included to make reproduction from the initial raw dataset possible.
+These notebooks should not be used on the preprocessed dataset, and are included to show the adaptation from the initial raw dataset.

 Testing performance is measured using the notebook under the tests subdirectory, and visualizations and graphs are generated using the visualization subdirectory.